tokuhirom/Pone/README.md

 DESCRIPTION
 ===========

-Pone is a demo software for Perl6' grammar.
+Pone is an Perl-ish interpreter.
 It has a Perl like syntax.
 This compiler compiles code into C.

 FEATURES
 ========

-  * Reference counting GC

-for stability.

   * Threading support
+   * No global interpreter lock

 LITERALS
 ========